sumukhbansal/GeometricDeepLearningUsingPytorch/README.md

 # GeometricDeepLearningUsingPytorch
-This repository contains my research experiments in the domain of geometric deep learning using the framework pyorch.
+This repository contains my experiments in the domain of geometric deep learning using the pyorch framework.